awsdocs/aws-cost-management-user-guide/doc_source/billing-example-policies.md

 ## Allow IAM users to create budgets<a name="example-billing-allow-createbudgets"></a>

-To allow IAM users to create budgets in the Billing and Cost Management console, you must also allow IAM users to view your billing information, create CloudWatch alarms, and create Amazon SNS notifications\.
+To allow IAM users to create budgets in the Billing and Cost Management console, llow IAM users to view your billing information, create CloudWatch alarms, and create Amazon SNS notifications\.
 The following policy example allows an IAM user to modify the **Budget** console page\.

 ```
 {